TypeStrong/ts-loader/README.md

 Use webpack like normal, including `webpack --watch` and `webpack-dev-server`, or through another build system using the [Node.js API](http://webpack.github.io/docs/node.js-api.html).

+### Examples

+We have a number of example setups to accommodate different workflows.
+Our examples can be found [here](examples/).

+We probably have more examples than we need.
+That said, here's a good way to get started:

+- I want the simplest setup going.
+Use "[vanilla](examples/vanilla)" `ts-loader`
+- I want the fastest compilation that's available.
+Use [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
+It performs type checking in a separate process with `ts-loader` just handling transpilation.

+### Faster Builds

+As your project becomes bigger, compilation time increases linearly.
+It's because typescript's semantic checker has to inspect all files on every rebuild.
+The simple solution is to disable it by using the `transpileOnly: true` option, but doing so leaves you without type checking and *will not output declaration files*.

+You probably don't want to give up type checking; that's rather the point of TypeScript.
+So what you can do is use the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
+It runs the type checker on a separate process, so your build remains fast thanks to `transpileOnly: true` but you still have the type checking.
+Also, the plugin has several optimizations to make incremental type checking faster (AST cache, multiple workers).

+If you'd like to see a simple setup take a look at [our simple example](examples/fork-ts-checker-webpack-plugin/).
+For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp).

+### Yarn Plug’n’Play

+`ts-loader` supports [Yarn Plug’n’Play](https://yarnpkg.com/en/docs/pnp).
+The recommended way to integrate is using the [pnp-webpack-plugin](https://github.com/arcanis/pnp-webpack-plugin#ts-loader-integration).

+### Babel

+`ts-loader` works very well in combination with [babel](https://babeljs.io/) and [babel-loader](https://github.com/babel/babel-loader).
+There is an [example](https://github.com/Microsoft/TypeScriptSamples/tree/master/react-flux-babel-karma) of this in the official [TypeScript Samples](https://github.com/Microsoft/TypeScriptSamples).
+Alternatively take a look at our own [example](examples/react-babel-karma-gulp).

+### Parallelising Builds

+It's possible to parallelise your builds.
+Historically this was useful from a performance perspective with webpack 2 / 3.
+[With webpack 4+ there appears to be significantly less benefit and perhaps even cost.](https://blog.johnnyreilly.com/2018/12/you-might-not-need-thread-loader.html)

+But if that's what you want to do, there's two ways to achieve this: [happypack](https://github.com/amireh/happypack) and [thread-loader](https://github.com/webpack-contrib/thread-loader).
+Both should be used in combination with [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for typechecking.)

+To read more, look at [this post](https://medium.com/webpack/typescript-webpack-super-pursuit-mode-83cc568dea79) by [@johnny_reilly](https://twitter.com/johnny_reilly) on the webpack publication channel.

+If you'd like find out further ways to improve your build using the watch API then take a look at [this post](https://medium.com/@kenneth_chau/speeding-up-webpack-typescript-incremental-builds-by-7x-3912ba4c1d15) by [@kenneth_chau](https://twitter.com/kenneth_chau).

 ### Compatibility

 * TypeScript: 2.4.1+
-* webpack: 4.x+ (please use ts-loader 3.x if you need webpack 2 or 3 support)
+* webpack: 4.x+ (please use `ts-loader` 3.x if you need webpack 2 or 3 support)
 * node: 6.11.5 minimum (aligned with webpack 4)

 A full test suite runs each night (and on each pull request).
-It runs both on [Linux](https://travis-ci.org/TypeStrong/ts-loader) and [Windows](https://ci.appveyor.com/project/JohnReilly/ts-loader), testing ts-loader against major releases of TypeScript.
+It runs both on [Linux](https://travis-ci.org/TypeStrong/ts-loader) and [Windows](https://ci.appveyor.com/project/JohnReilly/ts-loader), testing `ts-loader` against major releases of TypeScript.
 The test suite also runs against TypeScript@next (because we want to use it as much as you do).

 If you become aware of issues not caught by the test suite then please let us know.
 Better yet, write a test and submit it in a PR!